Floranaras/dotfiles/README.md

 - **Wofi**: Application launcher with custom styling to match the theme
 - **Ghostty**: Modern terminal emulator configuration
 - **Tmux**: Terminal multiplexer with custom styling and keybinds matching the anime theme
-- **Neovim**: Complete editor setup with LSP, plugins, and custom keymaps
+- **Neovim**: Complete editor setup with LSP, plugins, markdown preview, and custom keymaps
 - **Zsh**: Shell configuration and customizations

 ## Prerequisites